release-it/release-it/README.md

 ## Configuration

-Out of the box, release-it can do a lot, but has plenty of options to configure it.
+Out of the box, release-it has sane defaults, and plenty of options to configure it.

 All [default settings](conf/release-it.json) can be overridden with a config file.
 Put a `.release-it.json` file in the project root, and it will be picked up.
 You can use `--config` if you want to use another path for this file.